Walter Leigh: Career

+Leigh typically required external stimulus to motivate his composition, and has been described as "a craftsman-composer of a type more common in the 18th century than the 20th century...almost all his music was written for immediate use".

 The majority of the orchestral and chamber works have been recorded on the Lyrita and Dutton Epoch labels.
 The piano music and some art songs were recorded on the Tremula label.
 The Harpsichord Concertino was recorded by Kathleen Long in 1946 using a piano.

+Death

 In 1941, during the Second World War, he joined the British Army and served as a trooper with the Royal Armoured Corps, 4th Queen's Own Hussars.
 He was killed in action near Tobruk, Libya in 1942, just before his 37th birthday, leaving a widow, Marion, and three children, Julian, Veronica and Andrew, who had been sent to Canada to escape the London Blitz.